Yoto Player Review: Is it worth it and what’s the difference between the Yoto Player and Yoto Mini?

 I recently read the book The Read Aloud Family by Sarah Mackenzie and loved it so much!
 It was so encouraging to me as a mom to learn how much reading out loud to my kids benefits them and can strengthen our relationships as a family. ⁣

 Audiobooks count too, which is where the Yoto Player comes in!
-Some of my best childhood memories actually come from listening to audio books together with my little brother at bedtime.
-We have 4 Yoto Players (3 minis and 1 full size).
+Some of my best childhood memories actually come from listening to audio books together with my brother at bedtime.
+We have 4 Yoto Players (4 minis).
 We love them so much I wanted to create a post all about them!
-They are our number one toy and they are used daily (and have been for the last 2 years).
+They are our number one toy and they are used daily (and have been for the last 4 years).
 My kids ages range from 2-7 at the time of this post.

 What is a Yoto Player?